Flame arresters for Petrol Stations:

 Flame Arresters for Petrol and Diesel Fuels Containing Ethanol:

-Worldwide the blending of petrol and diesel fuels with ethanol is common.
+Worldwide the blending of petrol and diesel fuels with ethanol is in common.

 The characteristic of petrol changes as soon mixed with ethanol.
 The flash point of petrol is at < -20°C and for ethanol at +12°C. Even with a small admixture of ethanol in petrol the flash point of the blend changes.
 With change of flash point the vapours are easier to ignite.
 Consequently, vapours of petrol ethanol blends are easier to ignite than pure petrol vapours.
 Therefore, protection concept of petrol ethanol blend supply has to be reconsidered.